 - Appraise the headteacher

-- Set the headteacher’s pay and agree the pay recommendations for other staff
+- Set the headteacher's pay and approve pay recommendations for other staff

 - Hear the second stage of staff grievances and disciplinary matters

-The role of governor is largely a thinking and question role, not doing a role.
+The role of governor is a strategic role not an operational one ie.